“Show don’t tell” isn’t just a principle for writers. It’s for marketers, too.

 Here are five ways show-don’t-tell works in marketing.

-When you let your audience see and hear what past customers have experienced, it shows them whether or not your claims are true.
+When you let your audience see and hear what past customers have experienced, proves that the claims you make about your products and services are true.
 When you make it easy for people to see what others have had to say after trying your product or service, you help them imagine what their own experience might be like.

 Instead of saying “customers love us because . . .” show people what your real customers are actually saying.